-The Department of Communication and Theatre is a comprehensive department that prepares students for leadership in a variety of communication-intensive careers.
+The Department of Communication Studies is a comprehensive department that prepares students for leadership in a variety of communication-intensive careers.
 Our educational mission provides opportunities for intellectual discourse, leadership development, and spiritual growth in a supportive faith community.

 Department Learning and Training Activities

-Championship Speech & Debate Program: The department is also home to the nationally ranked speech and debate team.
-Over the last 20 years, the debate team has won five or more national championships and over the last 20 years of Parliamentary debate the team ranks number 1 in field of over 500 colleges.
+Championship Speech & Debate Program: We are home to the nationally ranked speech and debate team.
+Over the last 25 years, the debate team has won five or more national championships and in Parliamentary debate the team ranks number 1 in a field of over 500 colleges.
 The team has a speech lab for extensive research and hosts one of the most prestigious tournaments in the country on our campus every year.

-Internships: Our department works closely with the Office of Strengths and Vocations to maintain a strong internship program.
+Internships: Our department maintains a strong internship program, offering opportunities in a variety of industries including education, marketing, media, entertainment, public relations, and more.
 Many of our graduates receive job offers from their internship.

-Salomon Theatre: Salomon Theatre has put on over 150 stage productions in the past 40 years.
-Over the years Salomon Theatre has maintained a state-of-the-art facility in lighting, sound, and shop areas.
-New and innovative plays are produced and performed not only for PLNU but the entire community.
+Salomon Theatre: Salomon Theatre has put on more than 150 stage productions in the past 40+ seasons.
+Award winning classics, as well as new and innovative plays, are produced and performed not only for PLNU but for the entire community.